Skip to content

 For more details, see Pre-release compatibility.

-uv supports constraints files (--constraint constraints.txt), like pip, which narrow the set of acceptable versions for the given packages.
-Constraint files are like a regular requirements files, but they do not add packages to the requirements — they only take affect if the package is requested in a direct or transitive dependency.
-Constraints are often useful for reducing the range of available versions for a transitive dependency without adding a direct requirement on the package.
+Like pip, uv supports constraint files (--constraint constraints.txt) which narrow the set of acceptable versions for the given packages.
+Constraint files are similar to requirements files, but being listed as a constraint alone will not cause a package to be included to the resolution.
+Instead, constraints only take effect if a requested package is already pulled in as a direct or transitive dependency.
+Constraints are useful for reducing the range of available versions for a transitive dependency.
+They can also be used to keep a resolution in sync with some other set of resolved versions, regardless of which packages are overlapping between the two.

-Overrides allow bypassing failing or undesirable resolutions by overriding the declared dependencies of a package.
-Overrides are a useful last resort for cases in which the you know that a dependency is compatible with a newer version of a package than it declares, but the it has not yet been updated to declare that compatibility.
+Dependency overrides allow bypassing unsuccessful or undesirable resolutions by overriding a package's declared dependencies.
+Overrides are a useful last resort for cases in which you know that a dependency is compatible with a certain version of a package, despite the metadata indicating otherwise.

-While constraints and dependencies are purely additive, and thus cannot expand the set of acceptable versions for a package, overrides can expand the set of acceptable versions for a package, providing an escape hatch for erroneous upper version bounds.
-As with constraints, overrides do not add a dependency on the package and only take affect if the package is requested in a direct or transitive dependency.
+While constraints can only reduce the set of acceptable versions for a package, overrides can expand the set of acceptable versions, providing an escape hatch for erroneous upper version bounds.
+As with constraints, overrides do not add a dependency on the package and only take effect if the package is requested in a direct or transitive dependency.

 In a pyproject.toml, use tool.uv.override-dependencies to define a list of overrides.
 In the pip-compatible interface, the --override option can be used to pass files with the same format as constraints files.